migmm/librarian/README.md

 Alternatively, you can build an executable JAR file and then run it:

     mvn package

+    or

     java -jar target/project_name.jar

 Replace project_name with the name of your project.

+Yoy can also build the project without run tests

+    mvn clean package -DskipTests

 The application will be available at http://localhost:8080.
 You can access it from your web browser.

+### Dockerfile

+To run the project in local with Docker you can build and run the project with the commands

+    docker build -t librarian .

+    docker run --rm librarian

 ### Dependences